 In 95% of all emergencies, the victim or bystander provides the first immediate assistance on the scene.
 Would you know what to do?

-Going on 11 years of Service, the Clarke County CERT organization is a pool of volunteers who have joined together and have been educated about disaster preparedness for hazards that may impact the area they live in.
+The Clarke County CERT organization is a pool of volunteers who have joined together and have been educated about disaster preparedness for hazards that may impact the area they live in.
 They have been trained in basic disaster response skills and are able to give support to the emergency response agencies in their area.
 CERT volunteers are trained to give critical support to their family, loved ones, neighbors, and co-workers until help arrives.

 As a member of a CERT team, you can respond to disasters, participate in drills and exercises, and take additional training.
 CERT teams are known and trusted resources to emergency responders and their communities.